Skip to content

 Thought Leadership // Environment

-10 Environmental & Sustainability Initiatives to Know This Year
+9 Environmental & Sustainability Initiatives to Know

-Ryan Deer | June 10, 2021
+RoadRunner | June 10, 2021

-Sustainability is an undeniable cause, a ubiquitous movement, and now, an expected undertaking for businesses.
+Sustainability is an undeniable cause, a ubiquitous movement and now, an expected undertaking for businesses.
 If your company doesn’t practice it, it risks losing both perception and profits.

 The broad, admirable movements of environmentalism and sustainability, however, are veering dangerously toward becoming buzzwords in the business world.
 And that’s because of greenwashing: the act of convincing the public (sometimes deceptively) that one’s products and policies are environmentally friendly… when, technically, they’re not.

-EPA Enforces Methane Emission-Reduction Mandates for Landfills
+EPA's Methane Emission-Reduction Mandates for Landfills

 MSW (municipal solid waste) landfills are the 3rd-largest source of human-related methane emissions.
 Now, after a court ruling, the EPA says 1,590 U.S. landfill operators (the overwhelming majority) must comply with mitigating the gas.